-ragequit1 asked: Let's be serious here.
+ragequit1 said: Let's be serious here.
 Even if LittlePip did spill the beans to you about Gardens (which she totally should have, dumb broad), would you have strayed from your path?
 I'll say truthfully: If I were in your shoes- er- hooves, I wouldn't have.
 Why put all of your belief into some mega spell machine that requires six distinct Celestia-knows-if-they-even-exist beings?
 What if the machine broke long ago and is defunct anyways?
 Your method was the right way.
 Gritty, yes, but it was going to work.

 Yes, it wouldn’t change much.

 I’d certainly give them a chance.
 I might have used the threat of destroying them as a “leverage” to get Spike to fight on my side, but I’d never live up to this threat (and if he saw through my bluff, I’d just say “okay, you win”.)
 And once New Fillydelphia’s position would be secured, a work to activate the Gardens would begin in the earnest.

 The Gardens weren’t a silver bullet.
 The clouds were a worse problem.
 The land would grow crops with enough light even without the purge.
 Oh, if Littlepip gave me access to SPP, that would have changed my plans.
 It’s an ultimate weapon against the Enclave forces, and it would allow me to win the war with far less casualties than it cost in Littlepip’s way.
 But the Gardens were an unknown, valuable on the long run, but useless on the short schedule Enclave had set.

 Anonymous said: Littlepip reffered to you as the Corrupted element of Generosity. (just as she considered herself the corrupted element of kindness for a while thanks to The Goddess) Do you take offense to this title?

 No, no ofense.
 This is not offensive, just wrong.